karakarakaraff/bloc-jams/README.md

 # Bloc Jams

 Bloc Jams is a static streaming music website that puts all of your favorite tunes in an easy-to-use library.
-This project was made for [Bloc's Web Development Program](https://www.bloc.io/).
+Read a case study about building this project on my portfolio website [karaflaherty.com: Bloc Jams](http://karaflaherty.com/bloc-jams-streaming-music-website-and-web-app/).

 ### Music library
 All items in the music library are organized through the `scripts/fixtures.js` file.
 Each album is its own object, with the album cover and songs saved in `assets/images/album_covers` and `assets/music` respectively.